-1. Set up weekly meetings to give your new hire constructive criticism regarding her first couple assignments
+Set up weekly meetings to give your new hire constructive criticism regarding her first couple assignments.

-2. Provide her with additional reading material as you see fit -- perhaps you suggest books related to her role, or articles you feel will help with her professional growth
+Provide her with additional reading material as you see fit — perhaps you suggest books related to her role or articles you feel will help with her professional growth.

-4. Ask for feedback from the new hire(s) -- if its a large group, offer the option to fill-out an anonymous survey.
-If you have only one new hire, simply ask her what else she needs to succeed or what she wishes the company provided
+Ask for feedback from the new hire(s) — if its a large group, offer the option to fill-out an anonymous survey.
+If you have only one new hire, simply ask her what else she needs to succeed or what she wishes the company provided.

-5. Organize a team outing to help the new hire bond with the team -- if dinner is difficult to plan, consider getting lunch with the team away from the office
+Organize a team outing to help the new hire bond with the team — if dinner is difficult to plan, consider getting lunch with the team away from the office.

-During the first month, it's important your employee have a firm understanding of what's expected of her, and who she can turn to for guidance.
+During the first month, it's important your new hire has a firm understanding of what's expected of her and who she can turn to for guidance.